-Use of Service Reliability Indices (B1)
+Use of Service Reliability Indices (B2)

-Not only is it important to track reliability indices, it is equally important to use the data collected to maintain and improve your utility's system reliability.
+Not only is it important to track reliability indices, but it is also equally important to use the data collected to maintain and improve your utility's system reliability.
 Information collected as reliability indices can highlight potential areas for improvement on the utility's system, and utilities are encouraged to use this information proactively.
 For example, some systems may use the data to decrease the amount of time between tree trimming cycles, as trees could have been linked to higher momentary outages.

-The checklist items are only a sampling of ways that your utility may use reliability data.
+The items in the matrix are only a sampling of ways that your utility may use reliability data.
 If applicable, please describe or provide attachments of other ways your utility may use indices.
 Utilities should demonstrate the use of at least four of the methods listed to improve the system based on service reliability indices.